Commercial photography vs. Portrait Photography

 Each also come with their own host of legal implications if not handled properly.
-Commercial photography can include portrait photographers who are requested to do head-shots, vendor shots and other marketing related set ups.
+Commercial photography can include portrait photographers who are requested to do head-shots, vendor shots, and other marketing related set ups.

 What’s the difference?

-Commercial photography is involves the taking of photographs for commercial uses (product shots, head-shots, etc).
+Commercial photography involves the taking of photographs for commercial uses (product shots, head-shots, etc).
 These photographs are often used for the promotional marketing of a business including website placement, product previews, and business card/marketing material images.
-Typically the contract is between a company and the photography business and are seeking for a commercial usage license (discussed more below).
+Typically, the contract is between a company and the photography business and are seeking for a commercial usage license (discussed more below).

 Portrait photography is for personal use by a private individual – these are typically to document a time in their life – not for high-traffic viewing – unless they happen to be a celebrity which in that case you may want to consider a higher rate!

 Further, another huge difference is that a photographer may have more restrictions on personal art versus commercial work.
-Typically images taken for marketing uses will be subject to cropping and altering (within the confines of the release).
+Typically, images taken for marketing uses will be subject to cropping and altering (within the confines of the release).

 Usage License Vs Print License

-Commercial licenses are typically for usage – as businesses as seeking to have high-resolution digital files for use in marketing where as private clients are typically wanting to print for personal use.
+Commercial licenses are typically for usage – as businesses are seeking to have high-resolution digital files for use in marketing where as private clients are typically wanting to print for personal use.
 This idea alone, ignoring the amount of work for commercial, demands a higher compensation number.

 It is not uncommon for commercial work to request copyright release.
 You, as the business owner, get the all-important job of determining if you’ll accept these terms.
-Most photographers insist on keeping ownership of images and that is okay.
-Just consider that some jobs may not budge on selling of copyright – and if you DO decide to sell copyright ownership you have no claims to the image whatsoever (unless the purchaser licenses you back a license of usage- such as for inclusion in your portfolio) – so price wisely!!
+Most photographers insist on keeping ownership of images, and that is okay.
+Just consider that some jobs may not budge on selling of copyright – and if you DO decide to sell copyright ownership, you have no claims to the image whatsoever (unless the purchaser licenses you back a license of usage- such as for inclusion in your portfolio) – so price wisely!!

 Pricing Commercial Usage Licenses

 Pricing for each person depends so much on their business model.
-When you know your costs of business, desired profits and all that the job entails you are better able to provide an estimate.
+When you know your costs of business, desired profits, and all that the job entails, you are better able to provide an estimate.

 First, always research what the market is demanding right now.